Mazupy/Kairyou/README.md

 * Fixes: _456/∞_

 Time spent: 181h
-Expected the client to reach a mature state till September 2021
+Expected the client to reach a mature state till Late 2022

 ## Setup